Class 1 NICs: Earnings of employees and office holders: company credit cards

-- the expenses are allowable business expenses (see NIM05020); or
+- the expenses are allowable business expenses (see NIM05020)

-If any of the last three points above are not met, a Class 1 NICs liability will arise in connection with the goods/services purchased.
-This is because in that event, the purchase will not have been made on behalf of the company, and the position will rather be that the employee has arranged a purchase in a private capacity.
-In such circumstances, if the employer pays the bill and does not seek reimbursement from the director/employee of the cost of the goods/services, or that part of the cost which relates to the private use where there is both private and business use, then Class 1 NICs will be due on the amount which relates to private use.
-The liability will arise at the time the employee makes the purchase.
+If any of the 3 requirements listed directly above are not met, a Class 1 NICs liability will arise in connection with the goods/services purchased.
+This is because the purchase will not then have been made on behalf of the employer but rather the employee will have arranged the purchase in a private capacity.
+If the employer subsequently pays the bill and does not seek reimbursement from the director/employee for the cost of the goods/services purchased, or the part of the cost which relates to private use where there is both private and business use, then Class 1 NICs will be due on the amount which relates to private use.
+This liability will arise at the time the purchase is made.

 See also NIM02190 regarding the purchase of goods and services by directors and other employees.